c0p4c4b4n4/grpc-grpc-java/example1/readme.md

 ```

-*Types* include *scalar types* — 32/64-bit integers, 32/64-bit floating-point numbers, booleans, UTF-8 strings, and bytes, and *composite types* — enumerations, structures, maps, and arrays.
-Interestingly, the type system provides several integer types that allow developers to select the most space-efficient representation based on whether the values are positive, negative, or can include both, and whether they are typically small or uniformly distributed:
+*Types* include *scalar* types — 32/64-bit integers, 32/64-bit floating-point numbers, booleans, UTF-8 strings, and bytes, and *composite* types — enumerations, structures, maps, and arrays.
+Interestingly, the type system provides several integer types that allow developers to select the most space-efficient representation based on whether the values are positive, negative, or can include both, and whether they are typically small or can have different values: